-We take our compliance and KYC/AML requirements seriously.
-We have systems in place to combat identity theft/fraud and money laundering.
+We must adhere to strict rules so we must take our compliance and KYC/AML requirements seriously.
+We have systems in place to help us combat identity theft/fraud and money laundering.
 We believe in the mass adoption of digital currencies and feel strongly that can only be achieved by fair, transparent access.

 We aim to protect our customers online against fraud, so we follow strict regulations and requirements prior to processing credit card payments.
 We have to verify that our customers are the rightful owner of the credit card, especially if the amount is relatively large.
 We are taking these steps against fraud and to protect your safety because, as you might know, cryptocurrency transactions are irreversible.

 17. Do you charge GST on the spot price?

 No, we do not charge GST on the spot price of Bitcoin or Ethereum.
 GST is only payable on our transaction fee and is automatically included.